Distributed Inference for Tail Risk: Heterogeneous subsample sizes

 \end{corollary}

-\section{heterogeneous subsample sizes}
+\section{Heterogeneous subsample sizes}

 In this section, we extend our results to the case of heterogeneous subsample sizes.
-Recall that we have $n_j = n_j(N)$ observations stored in machine $j$, $j=1,2,\dots,m$.
-We assume that all $n_j$, $j=1,2,\dots,m$ diverge in the same order.
+We assume that the $N$ observations are distributedly stored in $m$ machines with $n_j$ observations in machine $j$, $j=1,\dots,m$, i.e. $N=\sum_{j=1}^m n_j$.
+Moreover, we assume that all $n_j$, $j=1,\dots,m$ diverge in the same order.
 Mathematically, that is,

 for some positive constants $c_1$ and $c_2$ and all $N\ge 1$.

 The tail empirical process based on the observations in machine $j$ is now defined as